 Jessica said, “You’re at it again; you can’t stop smiling.”

 Two days later, Herbert Singer called me into his office to discuss my test results.
-He closed the door and I noticed him turning the key in the lock.
+He closed the door and turned the key in the lock.
 Somehow this amused me.
 He had imprisoned us both in his small office.
 I looked to his window, expecting to see bars.
-In the distance, there was a falling shard of sunlight glimpsed through parting clouds, which then quickly extinguished the shard again, as if discovering their mistake.
+In the distance, there was a descending shard of sunlight glimpsed through parting clouds, which then quickly extinguished the shard, as if discovering their mistake.

 He seemed more pleased with my new expression.
 He slowly nodded, as an undertaker nods at a compliant relative, then looked down, opened my file and said, “The management have decided to call in your loan.
 They have given you two full weeks to repay it.”